 The One Foolproof Outfit for Men to Pack for Las Vegas

-To get into the Las Vegas nightclubs, you have to play by the dress code rules.
-Come with us on a style journey from toe to head as we curate an outfit that should get you past any bouncer in Sin City.
+Want to get into Las Vegas nightclubs?
+You have to nail their dress code rules.
+Here we curate, from head to toe, the one foolproof outfit that should get you past any bouncer in Sin City.

 Men’s Las Vegas Packing List

-Focus.
-We’re starting with the most critical item on this list.
+We’re starting with the most critical item on this list: shoes.
 Clubs have very explicit rules about which types of shoes are permissible.
 Wear dress shoes or loafers.
 If you're not sure what to buy, look up what shoes your favorite athlete rocks with a suit.
 Sneakers, sandals, work boots, and boat shoes are fine for walking around the Strip, but not inside many formal establishments.

 Dark Jeans or Dress Pants